STA521-F17/Lab3/README.md

 * login to Saxon at https://saxon.stat.duke.edu:8787

-* Under the File menu, click on Create new Project -> Version Control -> git and paste in the URL fo the github repo, and local information (Name, directory)
+* Under the File menu, click on New Project -> Version Control -> Git and paste in the URL fo the github repo, and local information (Name, directory)